 Off-Road Vehicle

-Any vehicle or motorized equipment (e.g. tractor, farm equipment, atv/four-wheeler, side-by-side, snowmobile, lawnmower, etc) that is not operated on a public roadway and remains predominately on MSU-owned property; this does not include a motorcycle.
+Any vehicle or motorized equipment (e.g. tractor, farm equipment, atv/four-wheeler, side-by-side, snowmobile, lawnmower, etc.) that is not operated on a public roadway and remains predominately on MSU-owned property; this does not include a motorcycle.

 MSU Units

-All departments, units, research enterprises, athletics, and auxiliary services at the Bozeman campus including Gallatin College and all Montana Agricultural Experiment Stations across the state.
+All departments, units, research enterprises, athletics, student and sport clubs, affiliates, and auxiliary services at the Bozeman campus including Gallatin College and all Montana Agricultural Experiment Stations across the state.

+Maintenance Provider

+A mechanic approved by University Facilities Management that services vehicles on behalf of MSU; this includes MSU mechanics, MAES staff, third-party certified mechanics, leasing vendors and/or courtesy car providers.

 400.00 Centralized Vehicle Maintenance